 A scale tells you how much you gross weight you carry, but it can't tell you what type of tissue comprises that weight.
 Even if you have a healthy weight, your body fat levels might pose a health risk.
-A percentage of more than 30 percent for women, and 20 percent for men, makes it more likely for you to be vulnerable to the diseases that usually afflict people who are overweight or obese, notes Today's Dietitian.
+A percentage of more than 30 percent for women, and 20 percent for men, makes it more likely for you to be vulnerable to the diseases that usually afflict people with overweight or obesity, notes Today's Dietitian.

 Guidelines for weight loss state that you should plan to lose 1 to 2 pounds of weight per week, but no such comprehensive guidelines for rate of body fat loss exist.
 The American Council on Exercise asserts, though, that you can safely and successfully plan on losing about 1 percent of your body fat per month.